AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

 Audience Manager provides industry-leading services for online audience data management, giving digital advertisers and publishers the tools they need to control and leverage their data assets to help drive sales success.

-There are two ways to implement Audience Manager in a website:

-* **Server-Side Forwarding (SSF)** -- For customers with Adobe Analytics, this is the easiest and recommended way to implement.
-Adobe Analytics forwards data to AAM on Adobe's backend, allowing for one less request on the page.
-This enables key integration features and conforms with our best practices for Audience Manager code implementation and deployment.

-* **Client-Side DIL** -- This approach is for customers who do not have Adobe Analytics.
-DIL code (Data Integration Library Code) sends data directly from the web page into Audience Manager.
-This approach will not be covered in this lesson.

 ## Learning Objectives

 At the end of this lesson, you will be able to: